Pure metric geometry: introductory lectures: Universality

 \section{Universality}

-A metric space will be called \emph{universal} if it includes as a subspace an isometric copy of any separable metric space.
+A metric space will be called \emph{universal} if it has a subspace isometric to any given separable metric space.
 In \ref{ex:frechet}, we proved that $\ell^\infty$ is a universal space.
 The following proposition shows that an Urysohn space is universal as well.
-Unlike $\ell^\infty$, Urysohn spaces are separable; so it might be considered as a \emph{better} universal space.
+Unlike $\ell^\infty$, Urysohn spaces are separable; so it might be considered as a \textit{better} universal space.
 Theorem \ref{thm:compact-homogeneous} will give another reason why Urysohn spaces are better.

 \begin{thm}{Proposition} An Urysohn space is universal.
 That is, if $\spc{U}$ is an Urysohn space, then any separable metric space $\spc{S}$ admits a distance-preserving embedding $\spc{S}\hookrightarrow\spc{U}$.